umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 Azure Blob Storage is an external storage system, that the Umbraco Cloud service uses to store all media files on Umbraco Cloud projects.
 This includes everything that is added to the Media library through the Umbraco backoffice, eg. images, PDFs, and other document formats.

-You can learn more about what Azure Blob Storage is in [the official documentation on Microsoft Docs](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).
+You can learn more about Azure Blob Storage in the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview).

 ## Working with media locally